Dover to Cape Wrath Itinerary

 We will leave the English Channel and the white cliffs behind and begin our journey north.
 Keeping away from main roads for the most part we will pass through Canterbury and Sittingbourne and the Medway towns of Gillingham, Chatham and Rochester before crossing the River Thames at Gravesend.
 We will spend our first night on the road at Brentwood in the county of Essex.

 Brentwood to St. Ives

-More quiet country lanes take us further north through a number of typically English little villages to pass by Stansted Airport.
+More quiet country lanes take us further north through a number of typically English little villages and the pretty Essex countryside.
 We will continue to the University town of Cambridge where our route takes us alongside the traffic free Cambridgeshire Guided Busway to our next nights stop at St. Ives.

 St. Ives to Lincoln

 A long but pancake flat day takes us over the Bedford Level to Whittlesea where the flat land continues all the way to Lincoln.
 Longer mileages in the early stages will reap rewards when we get further north where the terrain is hillier.

 Leaving historic Lincoln behind we continue along quiet lanes along more flat terrain and the cycling is easy.
 We will spend the night in another Cathedral city at York where we stay close to the city centre with a chance to see York Minster.